shikijs/shiki/docs/guide/install.md

 })
 ```

-In addition, if you want to load themes and languages after the highlighter is created, you can use the `loadTheme` and `loadLanguage` methods.
+Additionally, if you want to load themes and languages after the highlighter is created, you can use the `loadTheme` and `loadLanguage` methods.

 ```ts twoslash
 import { getHighlighter } from 'shiki'